AnushaSankaranarayanan/lottery-mgmt-api/readme.md

 It facilitates creation of lottery tickets with n lines , check the status of lines on a ticket and updation of tickets with n additional lines.
 Once the status of a ticket has been checked, it forbids further updation on the ticket.

-## This API exposes the below methods
+## This API exposes the below end points.
-1. Create a lottery ticket with userId and lottery lines.
+* /ticket(POST)     - Create a lottery ticket with userId and lottery lines.
 Each line consists of 3 numbers(0, 1 or 2).
-2. Get list of lottery tickets
+* /ticket(GET)      - Get list of lottery tickets
-3. Get a lottery ticket based on Id.
+* /ticket/{id}(GET) - Get a lottery ticket based on Id.
-4. Update a lottery ticket using Id.
+* /ticket/{id}(PUT) - Update a lottery ticket using Id.
 Lottery lines can be amended with n additional lines
-5. Update/Check the status of a lottery ticket with the Id.
-Once the status of a ticket has been checked it will not be possible to update the ticket.Lines are sorted in the outcome based on the sortDirection provided.
+* /status/{id}(PUT) - Update/Check the status of a lottery ticket with the Id.
+Once the status of a ticket has been checked it will not be possible to update the ticket.Lines are sorted based on the sort direction provided.

-Lottery resuts are computed using the below rule:
+* /swagger-ui.html  - Swagger docs

 ## Lottery Rules
+Lottery results are computed using the below rule:
-You have a series of lines on a ticket with 3 numbers, each of which has a value of 0, 1, or 2.
-For each ticket if the sum of the values on a line is 2, the result for that line is 10.
+* You have a series of lines on a ticket with 3 numbers, each of which has a value of 0, 1, or 2.
+* For each ticket if the sum of the values on a line is 2, the result for that line is 10.
-Otherwise if they are all the same, the result is 5.
-Otherwise so long as both 2nd and 3rd numbers are different from the 1st, the result is 1.
-Otherwise the result is 0.
+* Otherwise if they are all the same, the result is 5.
+* Otherwise so long as both 2nd and 3rd numbers are different from the 1st, the result is 1.
+* Otherwise the result is 0.

-######## Swagger Docs can be found in /swagger-ui.html
+## Swagger Docs can be accessed from `/swagger-ui.html` once the application is up and running

 ## Design of the Mongo DB Table
 ******************
 LotteryTicket:
 ******************
-#######id  - Id of the Lottery Ticket.
+* id                   - Id of the Lottery Ticket.
 Auto Generated Primary Key
-#######userId - User Id who created the ticket
+* userId               - User Id who created the ticket
-#######createdDateTime - Datetime when the ticket was created
+* createdDateTime      - Datetime when the ticket was created
-#######updatedDateTime - Datetime when the ticket was updated last
+* updatedDateTime      - Datetime when the ticket was updated last
-#######List<Line> - List of Lottery Lines
+* List<Line>           - List  of Lottery Lines
-#######statusEnquired - Flag that checks the status of the lottery ticket
+* statusEnquired       - Flag that checks the status of the lottery ticket

 ******************
 Line:
 ******************
-#######number - Lottery numbers of individual lines
+* number - Lottery numbers of individual lines
-#######result - Result of the above number
+* result - Result of the above number

 ## List of end points